jhen0409/remotedev-rn-debugger/README.md

 * --runserver: start the [remotedev-server](https://github.com/zalmoxisus/remotedev-server) with options on local.
 * --desktop: replace [react-native-desktop](https://github.com/ptmt/react-native-desktop) debugger.

-If you not set `hostname`, it will apply [default options](https://github.com/zalmoxisus/remotedev-app/blob/master/src/app/constants/socketOptions.js).
+If you not set `hostname` or `port`, it will apply [default options](https://github.com/zalmoxisus/remotedev-app/blob/master/src/app/constants/socketOptions.js).

 ## Use custom options in React Native project